 This article was written by Dan Ewing, Engineering Supervisor at Parker's O-Ring Division in Lexington, Kentucky.

 You can find more support info and FAQ's on our website at this Support Link.
-If you have an immediate questions, we have live chat with our application engineers available for a number of our divisions - look for the "Chat with an Engineer Button."
+If you have an immediate question, we have live chat with our application engineers available for a number of our divisions - look for the "Chat with an Engineer Button."